 - 450 feet of elevation gain

 - Moderate hike

 From Mammoth Lakes, you will want to make your way along Lake Mary Road to Coldwater Campground.
-Drive all the way to the back of the campground, and you will see two day use parking lots, one for Emerald Lakes and one for Mammoth Consolidated Mine and Heart Lake.
-Park in the Mammoth Consolidated Mine / Heart Lake Trail lot and you will see the trailhead.
+Drive all the way to the back of the campground, and you will see a couple day use parking lots, one for Emerald Lakes and one for Mammoth Consolidated Mine and Heart Lake.
+Park in the Mammoth Consolidated Mine / Heart Lake Trail lot, and you will see the trailhead.

 The trail starts by going right past the old abandoned buildings of the Mammoth Consolidated Mine.
-I recommend spending some time checking this spot out, and if you walk around it it will add about a half mile to the trail, read more about it in my post next week.
+I recommend spending some time checking this spot out, and if you walk around it, it will add about a half mile to the trail, read more about it in my post here.

 The trail is a gradual incline for a little while before it starts heading up on switchbacks.

-These switchbacks are long but as you gain elevation you will be seeing amazing views back down into the valley and across to the huge peaks in the distance.
-I didn’t mind the elevation gain when it gives way to views like this.
+These switchbacks are long, but as you gain elevation, you will see amazing views back down into the valley and across to the massive peaks in the distance.
+I didn’t mind the elevation gain when it gave way to views like this.